jonasgrebe/pt-singan-single-image-gan/README.md

 Inofficial implementation of the paper __"[SinGAN: Learning a Generative Model from a Single Natural Image](https://arxiv.org/pdf/1905.01164.pdf)"__ as a project for the _Deep Generative Models_ lecture at TU Darmstadt SS2020.

+__Notes__
+- Refactoring of code regarding the handling of the noise maps Z
+- Dynamic RMSE-based adaption of standard deviation at the different scales
+- Application examples: Single Image Animation by Random Walk, Paint2Image Translation, Image Super Resolution, Image Editing, Image Harmonization

 Example results of the current prototype are shown below:

 __Single Training Images__